Erin-Weiss/PCA-Credit-Analysis/README.md

 **Key findings:**

-- PC1 captures a "financial capacity" axis — Income, Credit Limit, and Rating load heavily and positively, forming a tightly correlated cluster.
+- PC1 captures a "financial capacity" axis: Income, Credit Limit, and Rating load heavily and positively, forming a tightly correlated cluster.
-- PC2 captures a "demographic/behavioral" axis — Cards and Age load positively, while Education loads negatively, indicating an inverse relationship between education level and number of cards held.
+- PC2 captures a "demographic/behavioral" axis: Cards and Age load positively, while Education loads negatively, indicating an inverse relationship between education level and number of cards held.
 - The first two components retain over 63% of total variance, providing a meaningful two-dimensional summary of the original six-feature space.
 - Biplot analysis confirms clear separation between financial capacity variables and demographic variables, supporting the interpretability of the reduced representation.